ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Scene Graph - Painted Item.rst

     }

-The controls part of the UI contains a rectangle with a `MouseArea </sdk/apps/qml/QtQuick/MouseArea/>`__ which changes color when the mouse hovers over it.
+The controls part of the UI contains a rectangle with a :ref:`MouseArea <sdk_qtquick_mousearea>` which changes color when the mouse hovers over it.
 This control 'button' adds a new object to the end of the model with a random width.

 Files: